nadiamariduena/ar-foundation-and-unity-01_setup-for-Android/README.md

 #### Install the following

-- to install them click on the bottom right of the window
+- to install them, click on the tab of the package you desire to install, then click on the bottom right of the window

 <br>